roberflo/BikePlanet/README.md

 #  How to Test on february 2019
 Just download, there is a connection string with my azure database connection <)

+Send me your ip on my trello dashboard to access it if you want.

 #  Trello Dashboard
 https://trello.com/b/OMwJTxyU/store-api-challenge